ymcaPrabhu/DeepResearch/README.md

 - Our data-centric approach integrates trajectory-level supervision fine-tuning and reinforcement learning (DAPO) to develop a scalable pipeline for **training agentic systems** via SFT or RL.
 - WebDancer achieves a Pass@3 score of 61.1% on GAIA and 54.6% on WebWalkerQA.

+## 📰News and Updates

+- `2025.06.23` The model, interactive demo, and some of the data of **WebDancer** have been open-sourced.
+You're welcome to try them out!
+- `2025.05.29` We release **WebDancer**, a native agentic search model towards autonomous information seeking agency and _Deep Research_-like model.
+- `2025.05.15` **WebWalker** is accepted by ACL 2025 main conference.
+- `2025.01.14` We relaese **WebWalker**, a benchmark for LLMs in web traversal and a multi-agent framework for information seeking.

 ## 🎥 Demos

 We provide demos for WebWalkerQA, GAIA and Daily Use.